Your Money: How to bet on future income to pay for college now

-Goldman Sachs Group Inc's President and Chief Operating Officer Gary Cohn will shortly accept the post to head the National Economic Council (NEC), CNBC reported, citing a source.

-New York Alex Jasiulek tapped a new funding option known as an income share agreement to help pay for an Ivy League education.
+New York (Reuters) - Alex Jasiulek tapped a new funding option known as an income share agreement to help pay for an Ivy League education.

 Jasiulek faced a $5,000 shortfall after he maxed out on federal student loans along with grants that covered three-quarters of Columbia University's annual tuition.
 To cover the gap, he was offered an income share agreement (ISA), a plan where individuals invest in a student’s education in exchange for a percentage of the student's future income.
 It is a common practice that many schools now participate in to reduce financial aid based on private scholarships received.